 The same can be true in reverse.
 Our resident birds are often joined by migrants from Scandinavia, Europe and Russia looking to avoid the harsh winter in their own countries.
 Along with other members of the thrush family like redwings, fieldfares and blackbirds, they arrive on British shores (usually along the east coast) once their own food supply has been consumed by snow and ice.

 When other garden birds migrate and return

 Between September and March, 10-20 million chaffinches fly here from Scandinavia and Western Europe.
-They can be differentiated from our resident chaffinches by their foraging behaviour: searching for food in large flocks on open farmland.
+They can be told apart from our resident chaffinches by their foraging behaviour: searching for food in large flocks on open farmland.
 UK chaffinches favour woodlands and hedgerows.

 The UK also sees an influx of starlings during winter.
 Fleeing the severe cold in Eastern Europe, they seek solace in our abundant food sources and comparatively balmy temperatures.
 Numbers will trickle in throughout September, but the influx really kicks off during October.
 According to experts, one UK starling roost numbered close to one million over-wintering birds!

 Credit: Robert Bannister / Alamy Stock Photo